Starting a small business is no small decision.

 Have a good grasp on the numbers that tell you how your business is doing and what you can expect.
 These include your start-up costs, sales, projected profits, cash flow, and much more, depending on the nature of your business and how you define success.

-Tip: Here are 10 ways to market your small business on a shoestring budget.
+Tip: Here’s how to market your small business on a shoestring budget.

 9. Understand there are no entitlements